Yoy017/todo-manager/README.md

 java -jar target/todo-manager-1.0-SNAPSHOT.jar
 ```

+## How it works

+todo-manager interacts with ".tdm" files.
+It will look for .tdm files in a "todoManagerFiles" folder (if it doesn't
+exist, it will be created by the newList command, or you can create it manually).

+The .tdm files are interpreted by todo-manager as "lists" of tasks.
+The lists follow a certain format (see formatDescription.md).

+### Format description

+*describe format*

 ## How to use

 This section is for users that simply want to use the application without knowing how it works.